singrum/growingblock/README.md

 Growing Block is simple web game made by Singrum.
 page link : https://singrum.github.io/growingblock

-You can control the block by arrow key or swipe(in mobile).
+You can control the block by arrow key or swiping(in mobile).